TheStudent00/GraphModel/Oracle(NAS)/Description.md

 - **Parallel Q/K/V feature layers** for attention-based routing and transformation.
 - **Contextual mixing** via softmax(QK)·V.
 - **Expandable parallel and downstream feature layers** through NAS.
-- **Bayesian Potential:** Every Core possesses the dormant capability to operate stochastically via Spline Flows.
+- **Bayesian Potential:** Every Core possesses the dormant capability to operate stochastically via Spline Flows (see Section 16).

 A Core is an embedded expert capable of both computation and communication.